insight-creative/hillestadheating.com/content/furnace-maintenance-lodi-wi.md

 ## Keep Your Furnace Running Smoothly, Season After Season

 Don’t wait for a breakdown to give your furnace the attention it needs.
 Regular maintenance helps your heating system perform at its best, prevents costly repairs and extends its lifespan.
-With Hillestad Heating and Cooling, furnace maintenance is stress-free, comprehensive and keeps your home warm all winter.
+With Hillestad Heating and Cooling Systems, furnace maintenance is stress-free, comprehensive and keeps your home warm all winter.

-Since 1988, we’ve been helping homeowners across Lodi, Baraboo, Portage and surrounding areas get the most out of their heating systems, no matter the brand or age.
+Since 1988, we’ve been helping homeowners across Lodi, Baraboo, Portage and the surrounding areas get the most out of their heating systems, no matter the brand or age.

 <div class="breakout bg-black flow">
   <h2 class="no-margin">Schedule Your Furnace Maintenance Today!</h2>